gongahkia/personal-wiki/SQL.md

 SELECT * FROM employees; -- select all rows and columns from parklaneCaiFan database's employees table SELECT working_hrs, employee_name FROM employees; -- select only the working_hrs and employee_name column from employees table
-SELECT * FROM employees, dishes; -- selects all rows and columns from parklaneCaiFan database's employees and dishes tables and effectively calls the JOIN operation on them to create a new table that contains all columns from each composite table
+SELECT * FROM employees e, dishes d; -- selects all rows and columns from parklaneCaiFan database's employees and dishes tables and effectively calls the JOIN operation on them to create a new table that contains all columns from each composite table with optional aliases e and d for employees and dishes respectively
+SELECT working_hrs AS watermelon FROM employees; -- displays all working_hrs column data from the employee table but renames the column to watermelon

 SELECT * FROM employees LIMIT 5; -- selects all columns from employees table but only the first 5 rows